WSLF VEGAN POTATO AND OAT PIES

 - Peel and wash your potatoes and put them on to boil or steam as you would normally.

 - If you don’t have oat flour, you can easily make some with oats.
 Just blend them up in your blender or food processor.
 To know how much oats you need to make the flour, I found this online: 1 1/2 cups of rolled oats will give you a little over a cup of oat flour.

 - Once the potatoes are soft and mashable, transfer them to a large bowl and mash them until they’re fine (ideally wait until they’re cooled but not everyone has that kind of patience).

 - Then fold in the oat flour when the potato and flour are combined to form a dough you can transfer it to a dry surface, covered in more flour, and knead like bread.

 - If there are any sticky bits or you think it’s not forming a dry enough dough, just add more flour.

-- Once you have a nice ball of dough cut it into even sized pieces (I got 6 pieces) and roll them into balls, and then flatten to form the pie crust.
+- Once you have a nice ball of dough cut it into even sized pieces (I got 6 pieces) and roll them into balls and cut in half, and then flatten to form the pie crust.

 - Then fill your fillings into the bottom piece of dough and place another piece on top – use your fingers to close the edges.

 - If you have bakery skills you might even be able to make the pies look good at this stage!
 I do not, and therefore mine looked amateur.